2018-2019 NOPBC Board

 President: Carlton Anne Cook Walker (Pennsylvania)

 First Vice President: Penny Duffy (New Hampshire)

 Penny lives in New Hampshire with her two children, Sam (age 16) and Abby (14).
 Abby became blind at age 6 due to a rare genetic mitochondrial condition.
 Penny found the NFB and NOPBC a few months later in late 2010.
 "Finding the NFB was a great stoke of luck.
 Choosing to stay and raise my daughter with the NFB philosophy is one of the best parenting decisions I have made," she notes.
 Abby is an active girl enjoys ski in the winter and rowing in summer.
-She attend local general public school and is a braille reader.Penny is president of the NH Parents of Blind Children and also on the National Federation of the Blind-New Hampshire 's board of directors.
+She attend local general public high school and is a braille reader.Penny is president of the NH Parents of Blind Children and also on the National Federation of the Blind-New Hampshire 's board of directors.
 She has recently started working in the public education sector in finance.
 Penny has a strong passion for Braille literacy and striving everyday to help both her children to "Live the life they want."

 Second Kimberly Banks (Florida)

 Kimberly attended school at Southern Polytechnic State University where she majored in civil engineering and land surveying and minored in construction management.
 She is the mother of an independent, intelligent and kind young women who happens to be blind and a clever, hilarious and loving son with ASD.